nus-cs2103-AY2425S1/ip/docs/README.md

 Examples:

-- `list` followed by `mark 2` marks the 2nd task in the task list as done as long as it exists and has not already been marked.
+- `mark 2` marks the 2nd task in the task list as done as long as it exists and has not already been marked.

 Example outcome: